-A feature of the Ethics Subcommittee is that the Convenor would act as a filter for matters to be referred to the Subcommittee in a similar manner as the Speaker in Parliament.
-The Convenor, Mr John Gray, is a non-Councillor, and would have voting rights.
+A feature of the Ethics Subcommittee is that the Convenor acts as a filter for matters to be referred to the Subcommittee in a similar manner as the Speaker in Parliament.
+The Convenor, Mr John Gray, is a non-Councillor, and has voting rights.